opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 ### Automation of a usability study

-If you have predictable user flows that you are improving the UX on etc., it may make sense to automate the study.
-Consider using the same usability study set up, and the same required tasks.
-The only thing that you would update is your end point on the back end or the link the clickable prototype.
+If you have predictable user flows for which you are improving the UX, it may make sense to automate the study.
+Consider using the same study setup and the same required tasks.
+Only your backend endpoint or the link to the clickable prototype would need to be changed.

 ### Usability Study Toolkit